Social Security pays benefits in the month following the month for which they are due. For example, the January benefit is paid in February.

 - If the birthday is on the 21st through the 31st, you are paid on the fourth Wednesday of the month.

 Most people who started receiving benefits before May 1, 1997, are still paid on the third of the month.
-The third is also the monthly pay date for Social Security beneficiaries who live abroad, and for people who receive both Social Security and Supplemental Security Income benefits.
+The third is also the monthly pay date for these groups of Social Security beneficiaries:

 Keep in mind